dougeby/IntuneDocs/intune/intune-management-extension.md

   - When the script is assigned to a device
   - If you change the script, upload it, and assign the script to a user or device
   - If the **Microsoft Intune Management Extension** service is restarted

+    > [!TIP]
+    > The **Microsoft Intune Management Extension** is a service that runs on the device, just like any other service listed in the Services app (services.msc).
+After a device reboots, this service may also restart, and then run any assigned PowerShell scripts.
+If the service is set to Manual, then the service may not restart after the device reboots.
+It also depends on any configuration settings added by your IT department, such as the [PowerShell execution policy](https://docs.microsoft.com/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6).

   The Intune management extension client checks once per hour for any changes in the script or policy in Intune.